 Seven years ago, Tim Carroll, myself, and one other leader sat in a room with a blank whiteboard.
 I asked them, "Give me the names of any hero in your life.
 Friends, family, colleagues, people who you respect, political figures, cartoon characters, fictional characters, historical figures, etc."

 After filling the board with names, I asked about each one: "Why is that name up there?
 What characteristics make them important enough to be on this list."
 Then I erased all the names, and all that was left were the traits.
 I said, "Now let's play kill, keep, and combine.”
 We kept working until only 12 traits remained on the board.

 Simple isn't easy, but simple is worth it.

-When my son was five years old, he was able to get ahold of my phone, and without any training or prior exposure, he had found a game and was dominating it to a level that I cannot even begin to achieve because simple is easy.
-The phone interface is simple, but it wasn't easy for its designers to make it that way.
+When my son was five years old, he was able to get ahold of my phone, and without any training or prior exposure, he had found a game and was dominating it to a level that I cannot even begin to achieve because the phone interface is simple.
+But it wasn't easy for its designers to make it that way.

 12 values were not going to cut it.
 We wanted simple.
 So we kept working and finally ended up with three:

 · Honorable: we do Right for Right’s sake